Eucalyptus is significantly stronger than oaks and mixed hardwoods in measurements of bending strength, shear, hardness and related measurements.

 Field Applications:

 - Consider specifying mat strength rather than dimension.
-For example, a 6.75” thick Eucalyptus mat has about the same bending strength as an 8” mixed hardwood mat.
+For example, a 6.75” thick Eucalyptus mat has about the same bending strength as an 8” Select Structural mixed oak or mixed hardwood mat.
+If you are getting #1 or #2 timbers, that Eucalyptus mat might be a 5″ or 6″ mat for equivalent bending strength.

 - If you are engineering lifts or are working on particularly poor soils you may find that a single Eucalyptus mat is equivalent to two mixed hardwood mats.

-- For transmission work you may find a 4″ or 5″ mat suffices given typical loads.
-Check out this article on testing 6″ mats for concrete trucks.
+- For transmission work you may find a 4″ or 5″ mat provides sufficient strength given typical loads.
+Check out this article on testing 6″ mats for strength against concrete trucks.

-- For solar work you may find that a 4” thick Eucalyptus mat (roughly equivalent to a ~5″ mixed hardwood mat) is sufficient to support typical machinery weights.
+- For solar work you may find that a 4” thick Eucalyptus mat (roughly equivalent to a ~5″ mixed hardwood mat) has sufficient strength to support typical machinery weights.

 - If you use laminated mats – three-ply bolted or glue-line mats: A ~4″ Eucalyptus mat is roughly equivalent to a five-ply 6 7/8th inch lam.
 Best explained visually.
 Book a short call for the details.